williamjlago/Lab9/README.md

+For the order of the algorithm I got O(m*n) the way I got here was through the inner loop that iterated through the movie prefrences is O(M).
+It is nested with the outer loop which is O(N) which is students so their time complexities are multiplied which got me to O(n*m).

 Using a map of sets; keys will be students and each value will be a set of their favorite movies.
 Tasks: